pmean/build-website/text/16/05/chart-review.md

 is different than your patient population, but different in only one dimension.
-If your patient population is kids with asthma who visit the emergency room during a weekday between 9am and 5pm, then your comparison group might be ADULTS with asthmaÂ  who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with BRONCHITIS who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with asthma who have an OUTPATIENT visit on a
+If your patient population is kids with asthma who visit the emergency room during a weekday between 9am and 5pm, then your comparison group might be ADULTS with asthma  who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with BRONCHITIS who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with asthma who have an OUTPATIENT visit on a